ThinkMarkets Review: Pros & Cons | Updated for 2026

 ThinkMarkets Trading Platforms

-ThinkMarkets are a trustworthy brokerage that has been operating for over 13 years.
-They offer a large range of options in their customer accounts.
+ThinkMarkets are a professional trading platform that has been open for over 16 years.
+They offer a wide range of options in their client accounts.

-In the following table we take the main parts of any good online trading platform and compare ThinkMarkets against freetrade, and easyMarkets.
+In the following table we take the main parts of any great online trading platform and compare ThinkMarkets with Startrader, and freetrade.

 ThinkMarkets MetaTrader 4 (MT4)